Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 South Alabama Stats and Trends

-- In South Alabama's nine games this year, it has four wins against the spread.

-- South Alabama's games this year have gone over the total in five out of nine opportunities (55.6%).
+- South Alabama's games this year have hit the over on five of nine set point totals (55.6%).

-- When South Alabama amasses over 357.3 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that South Alabama totals more than 357.3 yards, the team is 3-3 against the spread and 4-2 overall.

 - This season the Jaguars have 15 turnovers, one fewer than the Mountaineers have takeaways (16).